Do you want to be able to analyze your Facebook Page and understand what is working and not working?

 Facebook People Analytics

-- Your Fans – This shows you a breakdown of the demographics of your fans – male/female, country, city, language etc.
+- Your Fans – This shows you a breakdown of the demographics of your fans – male/female, country, city, age group, and language.

-- People Reached – This shows you a breakdown by country, city and language, based on the people who have seen your status updates.
+- People Reached – This shows you a breakdown of the people who saw your posts by country, city, and language.
 Analyze this to see if you are reaching the people you really want to target.

 You can export data on your Facebook Page into .xls (Excel), .csv (comma separated) files for further analysis.

-- Page data – This gives you rows of a daily breakdown, over a period of month, of data such as new likes, unlikes, engagements, total reach etc.
+- Page data – This gives you a daily breakdown, within a date range you specify, including new likes, unlikes, engagements, total reach, etc.

-- Post data – This gives you a daily breakdown of data related to specific posts
+- Post data – This gives you a breakdown of key post metrics, e.g. reach, impressions, and feedback.

-- Video data – A breakdown of daily views, unique views, organic/paid views.
+- Video data – A breakdown of daily views, unique views, organic and paid views.

 When you export this data, it’s in a format that enables you to produce your own, customized reports.
-You could create some Excel macros that automatically take this data and produce professional reports that could be used to present to your managers/customers etc.
+You could create some Excel macros that automatically take this data and produce professional reports that could be used to present to your managers or customers.